Hamm, North Rhine-Westphalia: Education

 Hamm has six Gymnasien (grammar schools), two comprehensive schools and several Realschulen, Hauptschulen and Grundschulen (elementary schools).
 The oldest Gymnasium in Hamm is the Gymnasium Hammonense which was established as academic school (small university) with three faculties in 1657.
 The school declined in its importance and in 1781 merged with the local Latin school and got reformed by Prussia.
 The new combined school was humanist Gymnasium.
-In 1867 the "Märkisches Gymnasium" followed as the second Gymnasium of Hamm, in 1902 the "Freiherr vom Stein Gymnasium", in 1924 the "Beisenkamp Gymnasium" – first as "Oberlyceum" (Gymnasium for girls) – and in 1968 the "Galilei-Gymnasium" were established.
+In 1867 the "Märkisches Gymnasium" followed as the second Gymnasium of Hamm, in 1902 the "Freiherr vom Stein Gymnasium", in 1924 the "Beisenkamp Gymnasium" – first as "Oberlyceum" (Gymnasium for girls) – and in 1968 the "Galilei-Gymnasium" was established as an offspring of the Gymnasium Hammonense.
 Additionally in Schloss Heessen there is a private school including the Gymnasium.
 Both comprehensive schools in Hamm are younger foundations by the city during school reforms of NRW.

 Hamm is also well known for its many vocational schools: